-Cultural tour and Trekking (Nepal, Tibet and Bhutan) allows you explore culture, history and landscapes as well as craftsmanship of Nepal, Tibet and Bhutan.
+Cultural tour and Trekking (Nepal, Tibet, and Bhutan) give an opportunity to explore the culture, history, and landscapes as well as the craftsmanship of Nepal, Tibet, and Bhutan.
 Your 20 Days trip starts from Kathmandu or Mainland China where you will be touring the most popular landmarks of each country.
-Not only touring, you will also get an opportunity trekking to the most amazing destination to Annapurna region.
-This 20 days trip is also called ‘Cross Country Tour’ across Nepal, Tibet and Bhutan.
-On this Cultural tour and Trekking (Nepal, Tibet and Bhutan), you will explore ancient Durbar (Palace) Squares, Stupas and Temples in Kathmandu, Nepal.
-Next, you will visit impressive Potala Palace, Jokhang Temple, Barkhor Bazaar, Sera and Drepung Monastery and finally, you will fly to Bhutan to experience the stunning Taktsang Monastery (Tiger’s nest) and several fortresses, Temples and Dzongs.
+Not only touring, but you will also get an opportunity trekking to the most amazing destination to the Annapurna region.
+This 20 days trip is also called ‘Cross Country Tour’ across Nepal, Tibet, and Bhutan.
+On this Cultural tour and Trekking (Nepal, Tibet, and Bhutan), you will explore ancient Durbar (Palace) Squares, Stupas, and Temples in Kathmandu, Nepal.
+Next, you will visit the impressive Potala Palace, Jokhang Temple, Barkhor Bazaar, Sera, and Drepung Monastery and finally, you will fly to Bhutan to experience the stunning Taktsang Monastery (Tiger’s nest) and several fortresses, Temples, and Dzongs.
 In addition, you…

 It is a panoramic thrill flying into Kathmandu on a clear day.
 The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
 A representative and driver from our office will meet you at the airport and escort you to your hotel.
 The representative will help you check into your designated hotel.
 At the hotel you will be briefed about your daily activities.
 Stay overnight.

-After an early breakfast, you are ready to do sightseeing tour in 4 major places in Kathmandu – Swoyambhunath (Monkey temple), Boudhanath, Pashupatinath, and Kathmandu durbar squire.
+After an early breakfast, you are ready to do a sightseeing tour in 4 major places in Kathmandu – Swoyambhunath (Monkey temple), Boudhanath, Pashupatinath, and Kathmandu durbar squire.
 We begin today’s sightseeing tour with a visit to Swoyambhunath a 2500-year old site where, it is believed, the Radiant Lotus of the valley-mythology, settled when the water was drained by Manjushri, the god of Wisdom.
-The 5 dhyani Buddha’s attended by their consorts are enshrined at the base of the stupa.
-(Non-Hindus are not allowed inside Swayambhunath temple) then continues tour into Boudhanath it is the world,s largest stupa and of Tibetan Buddhist Culture in Nepal.
+The 5 Dhyani Buddha’s attended by their consorts are enshrined at the base of the stupa.
+(Non-Hindus are not allowed inside Swayambhunath temple) then continues to tour into Boudhanath it is the world,s largest stupa and of Tibetan Buddhist Culture in Nepal.
 Antique shops where you can buy things of your interest relating to Buddhist surrounded the monastery.
-After Boudhanath your next spot is The Pashupatinath temple stands along the side of Bagmati River.
+After Boudhanath, your next spot is The Pashupatinath temple stands along the side of Bagmati River.
 It is the holiest Temple for Hindus.
 Many people from different

 Today we drive to Pokhara (200km), approximately seven hours away by tourist bus (a flight is available at an additional charge and takes around 40 minutes).
 We will be arriving late afternoon at Pokhara, an enchanting Himalayan Valley of remarkable beauty.
-We can explore its scenic land on bicycle or on foot as well as taking a boat out on Phewa Lake while the Annapurna Mountains gaze down at us.
+We can explore its scenic land on a bicycle or on foot as well as taking a boat out on Phewa Lake while the Annapurna Mountains gaze down at us.
 O/N Pokhara Hotel

 we will visit the popular viewpoint of the region, Poon Hill (3210 meters).
-You will wake up early in the morning at about 5am and get ready to go.
+You will wake up early in the morning at about 5 am and get ready to go.
 It takes about 50 minutes to reach the small flat top.
-You will see the sun gradually rise on the mountains and the views are breathtaking.
+You will see the sun gradually rise in the mountains and the views are breathtaking.
 The mountain peaks you will see are Annapurna I, Annapurna South, Tukuche, Nilgiri, Hiunchuli, Dhaulagiri I, and glaciers.
-Afterwards we begin walking from here on the long trail from Ghorepani to Tadapani.
+Afterward, we begin walking from here on the long trail from Ghorepani to Tadapani.
 The trail continues through Ghorepani pass, known as Deurali and it finally emerges on a grassy knoll that offers good mountain views, including a view of Macchapucchre.
 Keep climbing along the ridge in pine and rhododendron forests to a crest at 3,030 meters.
 Descend to the second pass, also called Deurali.
 Ghandrung trail descends, passing through the village of Banthanti and finally reaches the village of Tadapani.
 Walking takes approximately about 5 hours to reach this village.

 Pick you up from Lhasa airport or Train station – Full rest for acclimatization – O/N at Hotel.

-Two Full Days Sightseeing Tour In Lhasa Visit Potala Palace, Jokhang Temple & Barkhor Bazaar, Drepung Monastery and Sera Monastery – O/N at Hotel.
+Two Full Days Sightseeing Tour In Lhasa Visit Potala Palace, Jokhang Temple & Barkhor Bazaar, Drepung Monastery, and Sera Monastery – O/N at Hotel.

 Drive to Gyantse via Yamadroke Lake and high passes: Kora LA (5,010m) & Kamba La (4,794m) & Sight-seeing in Gyantse including Pholkor & Kumbum Monastery.
 Scenic drive to Xigatse (1.5hrs) through the typical Tibetan Countryside- Hotel.

 AM: Visit Panchen Lama’s Tashilhumpu Monastery.
-Then Drive to Xegar crossing over Gyatchula (a pass of 5,200m) and drive further to Ronbuk 90 Km, this is kind of rough road and takes about 3-4 hours.
+Then Drive to Xegar crossing over Gyatchula (a pass of 5,200m) and drive further to Ronbuk 90 Km, this is a kind of rough road and takes about 3-4 hours.
 O/N at Guest House.

 After necessary border formalities continue scenic drive to Kathmandu through the green lush countryside- transfer to your Hotel.
 Our representative will be waiting for you at the border Nepal side.
-Continue drive to Kathmandu.
+Continue to drive to Kathmandu.

 During the flight, on a clear day, you can see breathtaking views of the Himalaya Mountains, including the sacred Jumolhari and Jichu Drake Peaks in Bhutan.
-On arrival you will be greeted by our representative and transferred to your hotel.
+On arrival, you will be greeted by our representative and transferred to your hotel.

 If time permit in the afternoon you can visit the following places:

-There are good many things to see in the capital which has a very relaxed, laid-back feel about it.
-Thimphu is relatively small having a population of approximately 45,000 people and the streets are wide and tree lined.
-You will almost certainly visit the Late King’s Memorial Chorten, the National Library, Drubthob Nunnery, Folk Heritage Museum, the handmade paper factory, the school of arts and crafts where young students learn the traditional arts and crafts (Zo Rig Chusum – the thirteen crafts), Gold and the Silver Smiths workshop, Zangtopelri Lhakhang, and the Handicraft Emporium and the local handicraft centers to see the weavers at work and also varieties of textiles, thangkha paintings, masks, jewellery etc. Stay overnight.
+There are a good many things to see in the capital which has a very relaxed, laid-back feel about it.
+Thimphu is relatively small having a population of approximately 45,000 people and the streets are wide and tree-lined.
+You will almost certainly visit the Late King’s Memorial Chorten, the National Library, Drubthob Nunnery, Folk Heritage Museum, the handmade paper factory, the school of arts and crafts where young students learn the traditional arts and crafts (Zo Rig Chusum – the thirteen crafts), Gold and the Silver Smiths workshop, Zangtopelri Lhakhang, and the Handicraft Emporium and the local handicraft centers to see the weavers at work and also varieties of textiles, thangkha paintings, masks, jewelry, etc. Stay overnight.

 After early breakfast in the hotel, drive to the airport to connect flight for onward destination